sawhney17/logseq-calendars-plugin/README.md

 - `Templateline` is a block indented after `template`
 - accounts are defined in the format `"AccountName": ["urlFromNextStep", "desired keyboard shortcut"], "SecondAccountName": ["urlFromNextStep", "desired keyboard shortcut"], `
     - You can add more than 2 accounts and can name the account whatever
+- Time format can be between 12 and 24.
+The choice is regarding whether you want 24 hours time(19:00) or 12 hour time.
+(7:00 pm)

 ### Google Calendar
 1. In the website, go to your calendar